Routing single photons with quantum emitters coupled to nanostructures: The ideal switch: Experimental figures of merit

 \subsection{Speed and operation time}

 The switch speed quantifies how quickly the device responds to a change in control, e.g., how fast it can be toggled between transmitting and reflecting states.
 This directly sets the usable clock rate of a quantum photonic circuit and the tolerance to timing jitter and slow reconfiguration.
 The maximum speed depends on the physical switching mechanism.
 In cavity-based schemes, intrinsic timescales are set by the emitter-cavity coupling rate $g$ and the cavity linewidth $\kappa$~\cite{Volz2012, Bose2012}.
 In the strong coupling regime, switching events can occur on timescales comparable to $1/g$ in principle, typically in the range of tens of picoseconds for state-of-the-art nanophotonic cavities~\cite{Volz2012, Englund2012}.
 The switching speed also depends on the external control mechanism.
-For example, optical control depends on the pulse duration, e.g., sub-picosecond pulses can enable picosecond-scale switching.
+For example, the speed of an optically-controlled switch would be limited by the duration of the pulse used for switching, e.g., sub-picosecond pulses can enable picosecond-scale switching.
 All-optical switching has the advantage of ultrafast operation and the potential for low energy consumption, which makes it especially appealing for scalable quantum technologies~\cite{Miller2010}.

-In electrically-driven devices, the quantum-confined Stark effect and electro-absorption provide efficient modulation at GHz frequencies~\cite{Liu2008, Hallett2018}, and lithographically-defined electrodes can support multi-GHz bandwidths.
+In electrically-driven devices, the quantum confined Stark effect and electro-absorption provide efficient modulation at GHz frequencies~\cite{Liu2008, Hallett2018}, and lithographically-defined electrodes can support multi-GHz bandwidths.
 However, parasitic heating and crosstalk between densely packed tuning channels can reduce usable speed in practice.
 Strain-based actuators, while versatile for coarse tuning and stabilization, are limited to MHz operation due to mechanical inertia, making them less suitable for high-speed modulation.